 The terms ‘efficiency’ and ‘effectiveness’ are not interchangeable.
 They mean very different things – and not just in reference to marketing.
 Focusing on one of these terms drives business success.
 Focusing on the other drives a business into the ground.

-Far too many organizations are obsessed with efficiency rather than effectiveness – which is ultimately hurting their business.
+Too many organizations are obsessed with marketing efficiency rather than effectiveness – which is ultimately hurting their business.

 Effectiveness is about how well you’re doing in achieving your goals.
 How successful you are in delivering on what you set out to do.
 Efficiency, in contrast, is a ratio.
 It’s about how much input you make to deliver a particular output.